 - Cast in Place Concrete

 Conclusion of Granite Vs Marble

-So now you know both of these come with pros and cons, from durability to purely aesthetic feel to financial implication it all depends on your need and usage.
+So now, understanding the marble vs granite difference, you know both of these come with pros and cons, from durability to purely aesthetic feel to financial implication it all depends on your need and usage.
 After reading about the various attributes of both and the comparison, you surely have a clear picture of the differences between Marble and Granite.